Mildza/books/README.md

 ## Pagination

-api return aray of only 100 books, also position is cached
+api return array of only 100 books, also position is cached

 ### Main endpoints